woaitsAryan/interview-coder-self-host/README.md

 That's it? yay!
 Just use your email to sign in, don't use google auth preferably or you'll have to set that up.
 Verify your email and you're good to go.

+### Some small caveats/issues you might experience:

+- If you are running the app in dev using `bun run dev` so it'll open the developer console too by default so make sure to close that if you don't need it.
+- I don't know how to close this app lol, I just go to process manager and kill it

 ## Invisibility Compatibility